centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-cisco-standard-snmp.md

 | Stack         | Net-Cisco-Standard-Stack-SNMP         | Check Cisco stack state                       |            |
 | Voice-Call    | Net-Cisco-Standard-Voice-Call-SNMP    | Check call traffic statistics                 |            |

 > The services listed above are not created automatically when a host template is applied.
-To use them, [create a service manually](/docs/monitoring/basic-objects/services), then appy the service template you want.
+To use them, [create a service manually](/docs/monitoring/basic-objects/services), then apply the service template you want.

 > If **Discovery** is checked, it means a service discovery rule exists for this service template.